 Brown’s Department of Political Science offers exceptional resources for the advanced study of politics across a wide range of areas.
 Committed to excellence in research and teaching, to methodological diversity, and to interdisciplinarity, the department is a stimulating intellectual community situated on a vibrant university campus.
 Our students benefit from the opportunity to work closely with leading scholars; they enjoy access to first-rate libraries, a variety of research centers and institutes, and strong support for their own scholarship – from fieldwork to methods workshops to conference travel.

 American Politics.
-The American politics subfield is especially focused on diversity studies – race politics, Latino politics (the national Latino survey is based at Brown), gender studies, and urban affairs.
-The department is also especially strong in political history (American Political Development) and political institutions (the presidency, congress, and the bureaucracy).
-We are quite unusual in several ways: We eagerly cross the boundaries to other subfields – taking questions from political theory and methods from comparative politics.
-We focus on big questions that matter for American politics and society.
-And we pay particular attention to the policy implications of our research.
-Our faculty and graduate students enjoy especially close ties with Brown’s Urban Studies Program, the Taubman Center for Public Policy, and the Education Department.
-Building on these ties, Political Science faculty and students have become national leaders in the study of American political institutions, race, health policy and education policy.
+The American politics subfield is especially focused on the interaction of institutions, political behavior, urban affairs, and public policy.
+We are quite unusual in several ways in that we cross the boundaries to other subfields especially with respect to political theory, race and ethnicity, and methods.
+We focus on big questions that matter for American politics and we pay particular attention to the policy implications of our research.
+Our faculty and graduate students enjoy especially close ties with Brown’s Urban Studies Program, the Taubman Center for Public Policy, and the Annenberg Institute.
+Building on these ties, Political Science faculty and students have become national leaders in the study of American political institutions, race, health policy, and education policy.

 Comparative Politics.
-Comparative politics at Brown has particular strengths in the political economy of development; ethnic identity and conflict; the politics of social welfare; regimes and regime change; and qualitative methods.
-Our faculty are engaged in broadly-comparative as well as regionally-focused research, including South Asia, Latin America, China, the Middle East and North Africa, Western Europe, and the Post-Soviet region.
-Resources for graduate students include Brown’s Watson Institute for International Studies, which hosts the Development and Governance lecture series (among many other things) and provides interdisciplinary training opportunities through the Graduate Program in Development Studies; the Post-Communist Politics and Economics Workshop; and the Seminar on South Asian Politics (co-sponsored with Harvard and MIT).
+Comparative politics at Brown has particular strengths in the political economy of development; ethnic identity and conflict; the politics of social welfare; and regimes and regime change.
+Our faculty are engaged in broadly-comparative as well as regionally-focused research, including China, Latin America, Russia, and South Asia, and employ qualitative and quantitative methods in their research.
+Graduate students also have access to interdisciplinary faculty through Brown’s Watson Institute for International Studies, which hosts the Development and Governance lecture series (among many other things) and provides interdisciplinary training opportunities through the Graduate Program in Development Studies among others.

 Political Theory.
-The political theory subfield at Brown specializes in democratic theory and in classical and contemporary liberalism, with particular strengths in the foundations of democratic authority and the meaning of rights; political theory and the law; gender; democracy and political economy; political judgment and democratic deliberation; theories of freedom; American political thought; civic engagement and the public/private divide; justice and difference; and international political theory.
-We approach these topics both analytically and through the history of political thought.
+The political theory subfield at Brown specializes in democratic theory and in classical and contemporary liberalism, with particular strengths in the foundations of democratic authority and the meaning of rights; political theory and the law; race, ethnicity, and gender; democracy and political economy; political judgment and democratic deliberation; theories of freedom; American political thought; and civic engagement and the public/private divide.
+The faculty and students approach these topics both analytically and through the history of political thought.
 Graduate students work closely with department faculty as well as with associated faculty in departments that include Philosophy and Religious Studies.
 They also benefit from engagement with the postdoctoral fellows in the Political Theory Project at Brown and from the political philosophy workshop, which brings together faculty members, graduate students, postdocs, and prominent scholars from other departments and universities for a vibrant and wide-ranging exchange of ideas.
-Our students have an unusually prominent role in the intellectual life of the political theory community here.

 In addition to the expertise found within each of the four subfields, the department as a whole has strengths in several interdisciplinary areas that cross between the subfields, such as ethnicity and politics; political economy; the politics of race and gender; political psychology; world politics; political development/political history; mass politics in democracies; public policy and administration; urban politics; and politics and the law.
 Detailed descriptions of faculty research interests can be found by clicking on the people link.